 $18K funded → Monday morning → $8K in inventory saved

 A taco shop owner in Austin had 18 months of profitable operations and a signed lease for a second location.
 Buildout cost: $350K including kitchen equipment, dining room, and working capital for the first 3 months.
 Her bank wanted 3 years of operating history.
-Our SBA lending partner approved with 18 months and strong deposit history.
+Our lender network capital-stacked the $350K — term loan against first-location deposits + equipment financing + working capital — and approved with 18 months and strong deposit history.

 A Chicago restaurant needed a complete kitchen overhaul — commercial ovens, a new hood system, and an expanded walk-in.
 Total: $200K.
-Equipment financing with the kitchen equipment as collateral at 8% APR over 7 years.
+Equipment financing with the kitchen equipment as collateral over 7 years.
 Section 179 deduction on the full $200K at a 40% tax rate saved $80K.

 $200K equipment → $80K tax savings → net cost $120K